 Although the question needs to be answered for each situation, it would be reasonable for the coach to assume that they do owe a duty of care to their riders who are participating in a coaching session they are holding.

 What is the standard of care that must be achieved?

 The test for the required standard of care is how a reasonably prudent person would have acted in the same situation.
 The law has developed this reasonable person test but what is reasonable will depend on the particular circumstances existing at the time.
 For example the standard may vary depending upon:

 Coaches should take all reasonable steps to prevent injury or accidents.
-To help establish the ‘reasonable steps’ a Coach should work within the Club’s risk Management Plan for the coaching program or activities conducted.
+To help establish their ‘reasonable steps’, a Coach should work within BMXA’s Coaching Session Template and their Club’s Risk Management Plan (including Accident Report Form and Track Inspection Guide) for the coaching program or activities being conducted.